 Students will then transfer, with full credit, to another Bachelor of Engineering course.

-- Note that students who later transfer to the Bachelor of Engineering (Biomedical) (Honours) or the Bachelor of Engineering (Software) (Honours) will still receive 36 units of credit but may not be able to complete in minimum time due to prerequisite sequences.
+- Note that students who later transfer to the Bachelor of Engineering (Biomedical) (Honours) will still receive 36 units of credit but may not be able to complete in minimum time due to prerequisite sequences.

-- While this award is normally 36 units in length, in some circumstances, with the permission of the Director of Studies, up to an additional 13.5 units may be completed.
+- While this award is normally 36 units in length, in some circumstances, with the permission of the Course Coordinator, up to an additional 13.5 units may be completed.

 Explanation of Notes

-- For students to complete a Bachelor of Engineering (Honours) in four calendar years, in two awards (Bachelor of Engineering (Biomedical) (Honours) and the Bachelor of Engineering (Software) (Honours)) the prerequisite sequence must usually be started in the first year.
+- For students to complete a Bachelor of Engineering (Biomedical) (Honours) in four calendar years, the prerequisite sequence must usually be started in the first year.